duynguyen/ai-function-lab/module3.md

 1. Once logged in, look for the **Creative Cloud Files** or **Files** link under **Assets** and click on it.

 1. **IMPORTANT:** Before moving on, you must create your own personal folder to be used throughout this workshop.
 On the top right, click on the **Actions** arrow and choose **Create Folder** from the options.
-Name it `sensei-lab-x` where `x` is your assigned lab user number.
+Name it `ai-function-lab-x` where `x` is your assigned lab user number.

    ![](images/cc-folder-create.png)